sysbio-bioinf/TraqBio/README.md

 tracking in core units.
 Its main intention is the communication of projects status between a core unit and its users.

+TraqBio is developed at the [Institute of Medical Systems Biology](http://sysbio.uni-ulm.de/) at Ulm University.

 ## Features

 * Project progress tracking akin to tracking of parcel deliveries